milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 To help people remember places they’ve been

-People can choose to remember places they go with their devices using Timeline.
-To use Timeline, people can turn on Location History, a Google Account setting that creates a personal map of the places they’ve been and the routes they’ve taken.
-If you choose to use Location History, your device’s precise locations are saved to a personal map, including when you don’t have Google apps open.
-This information can be viewed and deleted in Timeline.
+People can choose to go back in time and remember places they go with their devices with Timeline.
+Timeline is a Google Account setting that creates a map of the places you’ve been and the routes you’ve taken on each of your devices.
+If you choose to use Timeline, your devices’ precise locations are regularly saved to a personal map and your devices, including when you don’t have Google apps open.
+This information can be viewed and deleted anytime in Timeline.

 To help people find things faster and get more helpful results